austozi/selfhosted/fdroidserver/README.md

 Environmental variables can be specified via Docker run parameters or in the docker-compose.yml file.

 The repo will auto-update on a customisable time interval.
 This auto-update can include downloading third-party APKs to the repo.
 Save the download scripts as .sh files in a folder and mount the folder to /config/fdroid/update-scripts in the container.
 The download scripts will be executed one by one during the audo-update.
+Some example download scripts are included in the update-scripts folder here.

 To manually trigger an update, execute on the Docker host: